"I love Agile"

-Agile is not always the answerI love Agile.
 Agile is great.
 It’s dynamic, focuses on value, empowers the workforce.
 Hurrah – up with the Agile manifesto!

-I also hate Agile.
+"I also hate Agile"

 I hate Agile for a number of reasons, but probably the biggest right now is how it has become the lazy answer to business needs.
 We need to become Agile.
 We need to adopt Agile.
 We need to think Agile.
 Agile should be our default answer.
+No, no, no.

 Scrum and other Agile methodologies can be highly effective approaches for delivering and embedding changes, particularly IT changes.

 A few years ago I got into a heated argument with another management consultant over the use of Agile.
 He was arguing that all IT teams should be Agile product teams, constantly working to develop IT solutions under their remit.
 I disagreed strongly.
 “If it makes sense, absolutely,” I argued,“but some IT systems and environments may not be suitable.
 There will be various cases where it just doesn’t make commercial sense or justify the level of effort”.

 If a company wants to be more ‘digital’, then it first needs to understand what it means by this and what it really wants to achieve.
 Define that first, then with an open mind look at the how.
 Agile may not be the best or only answer.
 A news organisation I helped a few years back decided to implement IT changes through rolling 8 week mini projects.
 This was highly effective, allowed them to easily commission work to different suppliers and to deliver changes quickly.
 They had product owners and daily stand ups, but didn’t do Agile.
 They borrowed Agile ceremonies and even roles from the likes of Scrum, but equally took much of their delivery approach from frameworks such as Prince 2.
 This was highly effective and they are one of the most digital organisations I know.
 They have agility.